How Hugh Hefner Created An Empire And A Hero Named Hef

-Before attending college Hugh served in the United States Army for a couple of years until he was discharged.
-Now that he did his civic duty to his country he would prepare to do his civic duty to his fellow men.
+Before attending college, Hefner served in the United States Army for a couple of years until he was discharged.
+Now that he'd done his civic duty to his country he would prepare to do his civic duty to his fellow men.

-The Chicago Art School was Hugh's first stop before attending the University of Illinois.
-After getting his bachelor's degree in psychology he went one step further and attended graduate school but only for a semester.
-However, in that semester he studied work done by the sex research institute (more foreshadowing).
+After a summer program at the Chicago Art Institute, Hefner enrolled at the University of Illinois at Urbana-Champaign.
+After getting his bachelor's degree in psychology he went one step further and attended graduate school, but only for a semester.
+However, in that semester he studied work done by the sex research institute founded by Alfred Kinsey.
 His journey then brought him to Esquire Magazine in Chicago.
-After some time Hugh and Esquire parted ways seeing that they couldn't agree on on the right amount of salary.
+After some time, Hefner and Esquire parted ways seeing that they couldn't agree on on the right amount of salary.

-The first issue of Playboy hit the stands in 1953, a year Hugh will never forget.
+The first issue of Playboy hit the stands in 1953, a year Hefner would never forget.
 Even though the first issue was made from his home it proved successful thanks to a little something in the center of the magazine.
-To be more specific this issue of Playboy prominently displayed a full colored photo of Marilyn Monroe in the nude.
-This was quite genius on Hugh's part almost ensuring the first issue would be a success.
-From this moment on every issue of Playboy flew off the stands making Hugh a very wealthy and popular man.
+To be more specific, this issue of Playboy prominently displayed a full colored photo of Marilyn Monroe in the nude.
+This was quite genius on Hefner's part, almost ensuring the first issue would be a success.
+From this moment on, every issue of Playboy flew off the stands, making Hef a very wealthy and popular man.
 It's safe to say men wanted to be him and certainly women wanted to be with him.

-It didn't take long before the bunny with a bow tie and the man with pipe and silk jacket became THE image of Playboy.
-By the 60s Playboy outsold Hugh's former employer and rival Esquire.
-Playboy also had become more than just an adult magazine but an enterprise that included hotel resorts and modeling agencies.
-He even created the Playboy Foundation to fight censorship in hopes of fostering growth of his enterprise and that it has.
+It didn't take long before the bunny with a bow tie and the man with pipe and silk jacket became the image of Playboy.
+By the '60s, Playboy had come to outsell Hefner's former employer and rival Esquire.
+Playboy also had become more than just an men's magazine; it was also an enterprise that included clubs, hotel resorts and modeling agencies.
+He even created the Playboy Foundation to fight censorship in hopes of fostering growth of his enterprise, and that it has.